- HanJin

 However, the Phantom 3 Standard also has a 2.7K video mode, which captures more detail than 1080p.

-In terms of photo capabilities, the Mavic Pro has a 12-megapixel camera, while the Phantom 3 Standard has a 12-megapixel camera as well.
-However, the Mavic Pro has a larger image sensor, which allows it to capture more detail and produce higher-quality images.
+In terms of photography, the Mavic Pro features a 12-megapixel camera, while the Phantom 3 Standard also has a 12-megapixel sensor.

 The Mavic Pro also has a slightly wider field of view than the Phantom 3 Standard, allowing it to capture more of the scene in a single shot.